 Your attorney may also pursue damages for non-monetary losses.
 This may include both the physical and emotional trauma you have suffered.
 It may also take into account how your injury has negatively affected your quality of life.

 Loved ones may also pursue compensatory damages in limited circumstances.
 Your attorney may also seek punitive damages to further punish a grossly negligent party.

 Timeline of a Personal Injury Case

 Immediately following an accident, you should seek professional medical treatment.
 This is not only important for your health, but also for your case.
-If you delay going to the hospital or a doctor, insurance companies and their attorneys may argue that your injuries are not as significant as you claim.
+If you delay going to see your doctor or to the hospital, insurance companies and their attorneys may argue your injuries are not as significant as you claim.

 If you have been injured in an accident, contact our office to schedule your free consultation.